The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Outflow Energetics

 As discussed in the previous section, the mass outflow rates estimated from our best-fitting absorption line models are over two orders of magnitude larger than current star-formation rates in our sample.
 If we begin by assuming that the outflows we observe are driven by star formation, we can compare the SFR of each galaxy to the mass outflow rate, in order to estimate how efficient such star-formation driven outflows would need to be.
 The ratio $\eta = \dot{M}_{\mathrm{out}}/\mathrm{SFR}$ is known as the mass loading factor, where $\eta > 1$ indicates outflows are removing gas faster than the current rate of star formation.

 We show the calculated mass loading factors for our EXCELS galaxies with outflows, assuming the winds are powered by star formation, in the left panel of Fig. \ref{fig:sf}.
 We include dashed and dotted lines representing $\eta = 1$ and 10 respectively.
-A mass loading factor of $\eta = 10$ is roughly the maximum expected for $\mathrm{log}_{10}(M_{*}/\mathrm{M}_{\odot}) \sim 10.75$ star-forming galaxies at $z \sim 3.5$ \citep[e.g.,][]{mitchell_galactic_2020, stanton_nirvandels_2024}.
+A mass loading factor of $\eta = 10$ is roughly the maximum expected for $\mathrm{log}_{10}(M_{*}/\mathrm{M}_{\odot}) \sim 10.75$ star-forming galaxies at $z \sim 3.5$ (e.g., in \textsc{eagle}, \citeauthor{mitchell_galactic_2020} \citeyear{mitchell_galactic_2020}, and using chemical evolution models, \citeauthor{stanton_nirvandels_2024} \citeyear{stanton_nirvandels_2024}).
 As discussed in \cite{stanton_nirvandels_2024}, mass loading factors for the ionized gas phase in star-forming galaxies derived using UV absorption lines \citep[e.g.,][]{chisholm_mass_2017} are an order of magnitude lower ($\eta \sim 1$) than those derived using chemical abundance models.
+Even lower mass loading factors derived from ionized gas ($\eta < 1$) have been reported for galaxies in the local Universe \citep[e.g.,][]{marasco_shaken_2023}, and at cosmic noon \citep[e.g.,][]{concas_being_2022}.

 As can be seen from Fig. \ref{fig:sf}, the mass loading factors required to explain our observed outflows via star formation alone are $\eta\gtrsim100$ (even under the conservative assumptions we have made for e.g., ionization state, covering fraction, line saturation).
 This is much higher than the $\eta\simeq10$ observed for star-forming galaxies, strongly suggesting that the outflows we observe cannot be driven by star formation alone.